ethereum/consensus-specs/specs/deneb/p2p-interface.md

 In addition to `BlobSidecarsByRoot` requests, recent blobs recovery MAY also be done by querying the Execution Layer (i.e. via `engine_getBlobsV1`)
 Implementers are encouraged to leverage this method to increase the likelihood of incorporating and attesting to the last block when its proposer is not able to publish blobs on time.

-Clients MUST publish the corresponding `blob_sidecar` on the `blob_sidecar_{subnet_id}` subnet whenever it successfully recovers blobs via local execution layer client.
-In such case, clients MUST also treat the `blob_sidecar` as if it had been received via gossip (ie update the anti-equivocation cache)
+When clients uses local execution layer to retrieve blobs relative to the current slot they MUST behave as if the corresponding `blob_sidecar` had been received via gossip.
+In particular they MUST:
+- publish the corresponding `blob_sidecar` on the `blob_sidecar_{subnet_id}` subnet.
+- update gossip rule related data structures (ie update the anti-equivocation cache).

 ##### BlobSidecarsByRange v1